-Results 1–10 of 38 for "Curriculum"X related to "Wanda Willard, PhD" Refine Your Search Refine Your Search TopicEducation (33)Children (5)Learning & memory (4)HIV & AIDS (2)Law & psychology (2) 8 more... [+] Personality (2)Bullying (1)Death & dying (1)Race (1)Sleep (1)Suicide (1)Teens (1)Testing issues (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorBenjamin, Ludy T. Jr. (2)Puente, Antonio E. (2)Arnold, J. David (1)Bowleg, Lisa (1)Brabeck, Mary (1) 23 more... [+] Dollinger, Stephen J. (1)Dwyer, Carol (1)Engle, T. L. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Fujitsubo, Lani C. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kennedy, Darlene (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)Leal, Linda (1)Lucariello, Joan (1)Mausner, Bernard (1)McCombs, Barbara (1)McEntarffer, Rob (1)Nogare, Mario A. (1)Semrud-Clikeman, Margaret (1)Snellgrove, Louis (1)Watson, David L. (1)Woods, Paul I. (1)Zimbardo, Philip G. (1)Hide details Results 1–10 of 38 Previous 1 2 3 ...
+Results 1–10 of 38 for "Curriculum"X related to "Wanda Willard, PhD" Refine Your Search Refine Your Search TopicEducation (34)Children (6)Learning & memory (4)HIV & AIDS (2)Law & psychology (2) 8 more... [+] Personality (2)Bullying (1)Death & dying (1)Race (1)Sleep (1)Suicide (1)Teens (1)Testing issues (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorBenjamin, Ludy T. Jr. (2)Puente, Antonio E. (2)Arnold, J. David (1)Bowleg, Lisa (1)Brabeck, Mary (1) 23 more... [+] Dollinger, Stephen J. (1)Dwyer, Carol (1)Engle, T. L. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Fujitsubo, Lani C. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kennedy, Darlene (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)Leal, Linda (1)Lucariello, Joan (1)Mausner, Bernard (1)McCombs, Barbara (1)McEntarffer, Rob (1)Nogare, Mario A. (1)Semrud-Clikeman, Margaret (1)Snellgrove, Louis (1)Watson, David L. (1)Woods, Paul I. (1)Zimbardo, Philip G. (1)Hide details Results 1–10 of 38 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Caregiving CurriculaLearn about curricula and workshops that could include caregiving topics, such as psychology of aging, traumatic brain injury and educational options for children with disabilities.Curriculum (January 2011)2.Using Classroom Data to Give Systematic Feedback to Students to Improve LearningEffective feedback is a great way for teachers to use collected data in order to improve student learning.
 Unfortunately, feedback opportunities are scarce in most classrooms.Curriculum 3.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
 Having choices allows children to feel that they have control or ownership over their own learning.
 This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 4.Bullying: A Module for TeachersIt is estimated that 40-80 percent of school-age children experience bullying at some point during their school careers and 10-15 percent may be either chronic victims or bullies themselves.Curriculum 5.Lesson 1: Psychology: The Scientific Study of Behavior and Mental Processes, An Abbreviated HistoryA lesson plan on prescientific psychology and the founders of scientific psychology, such as G. Stanley Hall, William James and Sigmund Freud.Curriculum 6.Activity 3.2: Defining AggressionAggression is used as an example of a typical construct in psychology, permeated with subtle meanings and not-so-subtle disagreements that make it difficult to reach a consensual definition.Curriculum 7.Teaching Tip Sheet: Multiple Loss and Aids-Related BereavementPeople who grieve the death of someone from HIV-related complications often also face a unique set of issues that challenges historical models of bereavement (Kain, 1997).
-Curriculum 8.Lesson 1: Motivation: TheoriesLesson on instincts, drive-reduction theory, arousal, incentives and cognitive consistency.Curriculum 9.Classroom ManagementTeachers concerned with classroom management typically need help with two issues: preventing discipline problems and dealing with current discipline problems.
-Researchers have established two systems to help promote an orderly learning environment: positive behavior support, and social and emotional learning.
-Curriculum 10.Activity 3.1: An Introduction To MeditationTo demonstrate an altered state of consciousness, students spend a short period meditating, as well as checking for physiological changes afterward.Curriculum Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 37 for "Curriculum"X related to "Wanda Willard, PhD"
+Curriculum 8.Lesson 1: Motivation: TheoriesLesson on instincts, drive-reduction theory, arousal, incentives and cognitive consistency.Curriculum 9.Activity 3.1: An Introduction To MeditationTo demonstrate an altered state of consciousness, students spend a short period meditating, as well as checking for physiological changes afterward.Curriculum 10.Activity 1.2: Understanding Abnormal Behavior: Wearing the Other ShoeStudents tend to form stereotypes about mental illness and distance themselves rather than confront and understand this complex, abstract set of behaviors.
+One way to sensitize students to abnormal behavior is to have them view it from the perspective of the person who is mentally ill.Curriculum Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 38 for "Curriculum"X related to "Wanda Willard, PhD"